 However, what makes Claire's story interesting is that she has NEVER built a link to any of her sites.
 In her words, “I just never got around to it.”

 Because she has never even tried to build a link to any of her sites, she doesn't have to worry when Google changes how the value links because well she doesn't have any!

 Some of her sites do have links (that came naturally without Claire's involvement), but many don't.
 Claire is focused more on great keyword research, and targeting super long tail keywords that other sites are not targeting very well.

-That’s it.
-She produces regular contact based on her keyword research and does not do any outreach or link building.
+That's it.
+She produces regular contact on a WordPress blogging platform based on her keyword research and does not do any outreach or link building.

 Claire doesn't blog very often, but when she does you can read her updates at SkefflingsMakeMoneyOnline.com.

 Below you will find most of the questions and answers given during the interview.
 However, please realize that these are very abbriviated notes.
 We covered much more in the podcast than what you will find below.
 Please listen to the entire podcast to hear the entire interview.